Dipapatil/ETL-Project-with-PySpark-and-Postgreysql-/README.md

-# ETL-Project-with-PySpark-and-Postgreysql-
+# ETL-Project-with-PySpark-and-Postgresql-
-An ETL project that designs and builds a PostgreSQL database with tables, extracts data from CSV files, loads it into the database, transforms the data using PySpark, and schedules the ETL pipeline with Airflow.
+An ETL project that designs and builds a PostgreSQL database with tables, extracts data from CSV files, loads it into the database, transforms the data using PySpark.

 ## Tools used:
-Postgrey Sql, Pycharm, Pyspark, jdk, Apache Spark
+PostgreSql, Pycharm, Pyspark, jdk, Apache Spark

-## Step 1: creating database and tables in SQL Shel(psql) of postgreysql:
+## Step 1: creating database and tables in SQL Shel(psql) of postgresql:
 - Open SQL Shell, and create database and tables as shown below,
 - CREATE DATABASE etl_project;
 - \c etl_project           -- this is used to connect to database